Germany’s Top-Level Executive and Porsche AG CFO Lutz Meschke on Leadership Skills and Career Management

 What strategies did you use to actively influence your career?

 I sometimes find it bizarre when people speak of a clear career strategy.
 In addition to skill, a lot depends on luck as well.
 You have to be in the right place at the right time and you need a mentor to support you.
 Many things cannot be planned.
-What I find extremely important is to always show your personality, not put on an act, stand up for what you believe in even if things get tense sometimes.
+What I find extremely important is to always show your personality, not put on an act, and stand up for what you believe in even if things get tense sometimes.
 Then someone will eventually notice that you are a personality who can also hold fast in a storm.
 And once a position opens, people will think of you relatively quickly.
 That was how my career path developed.

 It is like in sports — you can have eleven top-level soccer players but if they do not harmonize, the team will not be successful.
 It is important to have a well-balanced team that also fits together on a personal level and has a leader who holds everything together and scores a penalty in the 95th minute when push comes to shove.